abid-sayyad/nRF52dk_BLE_HR_I2C/README.rst

 Similar to the :ref:`Peripheral <ble_peripheral>` sample, except that this application specifically exposes the HR (Heart Rate) GATT Service.
-Once a device connects it will generate dummy heart-rate values.
+Once a device connects it will generate heart-rate values.

 Requirements